 Having kept an eye on Cantona for a while, Ferguson took his opportunity gleefully when Wilkinson (or possibly Leeds general manager Bill Fotherby, depending which version you read) phoned Old Trafford to enquire about the availability of Denis Irwin, who he had been considering as a replacement for Tony Dorigo.

 Ferguson, speaking via Man Utd chairman Martin Edwards, threw some names back the other way, including Cantona’s.
 To the surprise of Ferguson and Edwards, they received another call from Elland Road just minutes later: Leeds were ready to sell.

 Things moved very quickly, and before November was out, Cantona was a Manchester United player.

 The £1.2million fee was so ridiculously low that Ferguson’s assistant, Brian Kidd, remarked: “For that money?
 Has he lost a leg or something?”

-In one signing, Ferguson had signed both the creator and the goalscorer his side needed.
+In one fell swoop Ferguson had signed both the creator and the goalscorer his side needed.
 The final piece of the puzzle had fallen into place.

 Cantona didn’t just transform Manchester United, lifting them from fifth to first as they claimed the first of their incredible four titles in five years.
-He changed English football more than any other single player in the 104 years of English football before him.
+He transformed English football.

-It was, of course, a triumph on a scale that nobody could have foreseen, but too often fans of clubs other than Manchester United fail to acknowledge the seismic influence he had.
+It was, of course, a triumph on a scale that nobody could have foreseen.

 Cantona’s incredible success under Ferguson showed other clubs that when looking to solve a tactical problem, we were often better off looking at what sides were doing abroad.
 Without Cantona, perhaps England would have no Arsene Wenger.